-• عربي
+- عربي

-• share
+- share

-By subscribing to our mailing list you will be kept in the know of all our projects, activities and resources
+subscribe to our mailing listBy subscribing to our mailing list you will be kept in the know of all our projects, activities and resourcesThank you for subscribing to our mailing list.

-How deep is Lebanon’s bottomless pit?
+How Deep is Lebanon’s Bottomless Pit?

 Mired in a years-long financial crisis, Lebanon is challenging the adage “there is no such thing as a bottomless pit”.
 Regardless of how bad the situation is, it can and will get worse.
 Having been dragged into a seemingly endless abyss due to endemic corruption, greed, and financial criminality, Lebanon’s descent is unparalleled in the history of modern economies.